SyedRabbey/DBMS_Part_2/README.md

 6. Check for current JAVA version.
 7. With apache tomcat running, hit RUN AS > Run on server on the left of the screen.
 8. This will take the user to login/registration page.
+9. Registering allows the user to login, which then allows the user to submit a quote request for their tree.
 9. You can individually run treeRequest on server to open it separately.
 10. Initialize database resets data, even admin roles (David Smith).